yagmurbbayraktar/CSC510_Project2/data/README.md

-This folder contains files regarding the data.
+This folder contains files used for parsing the resume as a data.